m-primo/selenium-brute-force/README.md

 2. Go to the cloned directory ```cd selenium-brute-force```.
 3. Install the requirements ```pip install -r xreqs.txt```.

+Then, you have to edit your own callback check function:
+1. Open `app.py`.
+2. Navigate to `myCallback` function.
+3. Make your own code for the website you want to brute force it.

 # Run
 - Using arguments: